ParadigmZero/HomeWorkedBackendTS/README.md

 `npm run dbdown`

+## Setting up environmental variables for another database source

+If using the local Docker database you do not need to do anything extra, as the connection info is contained in the `.env.defaults` file.
+If you are using another source, create a `.env` file and over-ride the defaults as needed (use `.env.defaults` as your guide).

 ## Tips for setting up your database from another source

 If you want to setup your database in another way, see `./db/dump.sql` for assistance on making the correct tables within your database.

 I have used a free tier of ElephantSQL for deployment.
 If you also choose to use this service here are some tips on getting the correct data:

 HOST=<server url>
 DATABASE=<default database, same value as user>
 PORT=5432